mozilla/data-docs/cookbooks/new_ping.md

 -----------------
 File [a bug to deploy the new schema.](https://bugzilla.mozilla.org/show_bug.cgi?id=1333203)

-Real-time analysis will be key to ensuring your data is coming being processed and parsed correctly.
+Real-time analysis will be key to ensuring your data is being processed and parsed correctly.
 It should follow the format specified in
 [Moztelemetry doctype monitor](https://mozilla-services.github.io/lua_sandbox_extensions/moz_telemetry/sandboxes/heka/analysis/moz_telemetry_doctype_monitor.html).
 This allows you to check validation errors, size changes, duplicates, and more.
 Once you have